twolfson/grunt-curl/README.md

 ## Getting Started
 `grunt-curl` can be installed via npm: `npm install grunt-curl`

-Then, add and configure the it in your grunt file:
+Then, add and configure it in your grunt file:

 ```js
 module.exports = function (grunt) {